this-guy-git/Guython/README.md

 OR run 'python guython.py {fileName}.gy/.guy' in the cmd prompt or terminal while in the same directory as the 'guython.py' file.

 ### **GPD**
 The Guython Package Database or GPD is a package mangaer for Guython similar to Python's pip.
-Add your own Guython packages [here](https://github.com/this-guy-git/guython-packages)
+Add your own Guython packages [here](https://github.com/this-guy-git/guython-packages).

+You can keep track of the status of any bugs [here](https://github.com/users/this-guy-git/projects/3/).